slsu0424/COVID19-Drug-Therapies/README.md

 The solution uses the SDUD data to build a retrospective analysis to identify drug prescription trends between the years 2018-2021, particularly during the onset of COVID-19 in 2019.
 A prospective analysis is built upon the drug trends to identify FDA adverse events associated with these drugs between 2019-2021.
 A machine learning (ML) model is built to predict the likelihood of an adverse event, and identify the patient characteristics associated with this outcome.

 The user experience of the solution covers multiple personas.
 A Data Engineer is provided with a low-code, no-code experience to ingest SDUD and FAERS data.
 A Data Architect and Business Analyst is provided with an analytics and visualization platform to represent the data in a relational data format.
 Professional Data Scientists and Citizen Data Scientists have the ability to build machine learning models using traditional and/or automated ML methods, register and deploy the model for real-time inferencing.
-Finally, a physician can input patient characteristics in a web-based risk model to assess whether or not to prescribe a specific drug therapy.
+Finally, a physician can input patient characteristics in a risk prediction website to assess whether or not to prescribe a specific drug therapy.

 ## Prerequisites
 In order to successfully complete this solution accelerator, you will need to have access to and/or provisioned the following resources: